DalePage/AddToAlignmentModel_NINA_Plugin/README.md

 CPWI without any visual observing.

-Having a good alignment model improves mount tracking greatly reducing the number of recentreing actions after plate solving when retargeting or due to drift in sequences.
+Having a good alignment model improves mount tracking greatly reducing the number of recentreing actions after plate solving whether retargeting or due to drift in sequences.

+From my understanding of various forum posts and observations the Sync after Solve "Sync" process updates where CPWI thinks the mount is pointing but does not update the alignment model.

 ## Brief explanation
 The user can select the number of points in both Azimuth and Altitude.
-Once triggered the mount is moved to the selected cordinates and an image obtained and plate solved with the actual RA/Dec then fed back to CPWI as an alignment location.
+Once triggered the mount is moved to the selected cordinates and an image obtained and plate solved to obtain the actual RA/Dec which are then fed back to CPWI as an alignment location.

-From my understanding of various forum posts and observations the mount "Sync" command in CPWI does not update the alignment model.
-As an attempt to mitigate this also included are sequencer actions to plate solve an image and update the alignment model.
+I also included sequencer actions to plate solve an image and update the alignment model.
 Potentially these could be called from a trigger but I have not yet had time to create a dedicated trigger.

 The plugin has been developed and tested using CPWI with a Celestron Astro-Fi 6 mount and scope.
 It is beleived it will work with other CPWI controlled Alt Azimuth mounts but it cannot be guranteed.